NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Bleeding Finisher.md

 Your blow inflicts profuse bleeding.
-Make a slashing or piercing Strike with a weapon or unarmed attack that allows you to add your precise strike damage.
+Make a slashing or piercing Strike.
 If you hit, the target also takes persistent bleed damage equal to your precise strike finisher damage.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*